MQTT is a messaging protocol i.e it was designed for transferring messages, and uses a publish and subscribe model.

 MQTT clients publish a keepalive message at regular intervals (usually 60 seconds) which tells the broker that the client is still connected.

-The Client Name
+The Client Name or Client ID

 All clients are required to have a client name or ID.